cs264sp25-homework/team-03/README.md

 4. **Extract Content**: Click the **Extract** button on any tab to analyze its content
 5. **View Extracted Text**: The extracted text will appear in a modal window

+### Tab Groups

+1. **Create Groups**: Select tabs and click "Create Group" to organize them
+2. **Add to Groups**: Add tabs to existing groups using the "Add To" button
+3. **Manage Groups**: View, edit, and delete groups in the Collections tab
+4. **Automatic Content Extraction**: Tab content is automatically extracted when added to groups

 ### Using AI Chat

 1. Click the **Chat** tab at the top of the extension
 2. Type your question about tab content in the message input
 3. The AI will respond based on the content of your tabs
+4. **Edit Messages**: Click the edit button to modify your messages
+5. **Regenerate Responses**: Use the regenerate button to get a new AI response

 ## Development Workflow